qvik/go-oidc-mle/readme.md

 ## Usage

 Configuration is defined as follows.
 The example uses Signicat's demo account credentials and JWK.
 For real implementation you'll need your own credentials and key.
-The public key must be sent to the servicer provider.
+The public key must be sent to the service provider.

 ```go
 // These credentials are taken from here: https://github.com/signicat/OIDC-MLE/blob/master/py-ftn-example/ftn-mle-example.py